 Competitions like Scott’s open call provide an opportunity for organizations that do not have connections with specific funders to be considered.
 This is a significant aspect of prize philanthropy, as it surfaces people, organizations, and institutions that would otherwise remain unseen.
 The senior vice president of Rockefeller Philanthropy Advisors, Renee Karibi-Whyte, suggests that funders who run competitive grants or philanthropic prize competitions should phase the application process to diminish the burden for eliminated organizations.

 The open call specifically targeted nonprofits that are community-led, with missions to advance the voices and opportunities of individuals and families of meager or modest means.
 Only nonprofits with annual budgets between $1 and $5 million were eligible to apply.
-Cecilia Conrad, the CEO of Lever for Change, expressed her excitement about the opportunity to identify, uplift, and empower transformative organizations that are often overlooked.
+Cecilia Conrad, the CEO of Lever for Change, expressed her excitement regarding the opportunity to identify, uplift, and empower transformative organizations that are often overlooked.

-Scott’s philanthropic journey began after her divorce from Amazon founder Jeff Bezos, and she has already given away a staggering $16.5 billion.
+Scott’s philanthropic journey began following her divorce from Amazon founder Jeff Bezos, and she has already given away a staggering $16.5 billion.
 Initially publicizing her gifts through online blog posts, she eventually launched a database of her giving called Yield Giving in December 2022.
 Scott acknowledges that information from other people, givers, her team, and the nonprofit teams she has been giving to, has been tremendously helpful to her.
-She aims to share as much information as possible about her gifts in order to assist others.
+She aims to share as much information as possible regarding her gifts in order to assist others.

 In analyzing the implications of Scott’s philanthropic efforts, it is evident that she is continuing to honor her commitment in terms of giving away her wealth.
 While she explores different approaches and tweaks the process, she remains dedicated to the spirit of her commitment.
 Scott’s philanthropy serves as an inspiration to others, encouraging them to consider how they can use their resources to make a positive impact on society.